-Yoga and running complement each other perfectly, helping to fill the gaps where the other lacks.
+You can use yoga for tight hamstrings because yoga helps gently lengthen and stretch your hamstring muscles.
+In that sense, running and yoga complement each other perfectly!
+Yoga and running help to fill the gaps where the other lacks.
 Practicing just a handful of specific postures before and/or after a long running session can help to stretch and gently lengthen the hamstring muscles, as well as release any built-up tension in the body.
+There are a few poses in yoga for tight hamstrings, and these poses will help stretch your other leg muscles, too.

-Here are our top 3 yoga poses to help you stretch hamstrings from every angle:
+If you want to try using yoga for tight hamstrings, here are our top 3 yoga poses to help you stretch from every angle:

 1. FORWARD FOLD (AKA UTTANASANA)